 Many people are fearful when it comes to visiting the dentist, but for some, the trepidation is so intense that they avoid going to the dentist for years.
 This fear may stem from a number of sources, such as a childhood experience with a less-than-compassionate dentist or a painful past procedure.
 And then there are some people who simply have a phobia of the dentist without any negative experience to back it up.

-If it has been years since your last dentist visit, then those fears are probably amplified by the idea of the state of your oral health.
+If it’s been years since your last dentist visit, then those fears are probably amplified by the idea of the state of your oral health.
 However, studies have shown that oral health is closely connected to the overall state of your health, which makes regular dental appointments imperative to maintaining a healthy body.
 But knowing what to expect during this initial visit may help allay those fears, giving you the courage you need to pick up the phone and make an appointment.

 Plan to Spend Some Time at the Dentist